Robust agents learn causal world models: Conclusion

 \section{Conclusion}

 Causal reasoning is foundational to human intelligence, and has been conjectured to be necessary for achieving human level AI \citep{pearl2019seven}.
-In recent years, this conjecture has been challenged by the development of artificial agents that achieve strong generalisation without explicitly learning or reasoning on causal models.
-And while the necessity of causal models for solving causal inference tasks has been established \citep{bareinboim2022pearl}, their role in decision tasks such as classification or reinforcement learning has been less clear.
+In recent years, this conjecture has been challenged by the development of artificial agents capable of generalising to new tasks and domains without explicitly learning or reasoning on causal models.
+And while the necessity of causal models for solving causal inference tasks has been established \citep{bareinboim2022pearl}, their role in decision tasks such as classification and reinforcement learning is less clear.

 We have resolved this conjecture in a model-independent way, showing that any agent capable of robustly solving a decision task must have learned a causal model of the data generating process, regardless of how the agent is trained or the details of its architecture.
-This hints at an even deeper link between causality and general intelligence, as the causal model the agent learns can in turn support a much wider range of tasks beyond the original training objective.
-Conversely, it shows that causal models can be learned simply by maximising utility (or minimising loss) across many environments.
-By establishing this formal connection between causality and generalisation, our results show that causal reasoning is a fundamental ingredient for developing robust and general AI.
+This hints at an even deeper connection between causality and general intelligence, as this causal model can be used to find policies that optimise any given objective function over the environment variables.
+By establishing a formal connection between causality and generalisation, our results show that causal world models are a necessary ingredient for robust and general AI.

-\paragraph{Acknowledgements.} We would like to thank Alexis Bellot, Damiano Fornasiere, Pietro Greiner, James Fox, Matt MacDermott, David Reber and David Watson for their helpful discussions and comments on the manuscript.
+\paragraph{Acknowledgements.} We would like to thank Alexis Bellot, Damiano Fornasiere, Pietro Greiner, James Fox, Matt MacDermott, David Reber, David Watson and Philip Bachman for their helpful discussions and comments on the manuscript.

 {\Alph{section}} {\Alph{section}.\arabic{subsection}}